OlaAlasmari/CPIT405_Project/README.md

-# audiOlogy - Interactive Platform to Preserve Saudi Heritage
+# SaudiOlogy - Interactive Platform to Preserve Saudi Heritage

 ## Overview
-audiOlogy is an interactive web platform dedicated to preserving and showcasing the cultural heritage and history of Saudi Arabia.
+SaudiOlogy is an interactive web platform dedicated to preserving and showcasing the cultural heritage and history of Saudi Arabia.
 It enables users to explore curated collections of historical stories, traditional proverbs, and cultural landmarks in both Arabic and English.

 ## What the Project Does
 - Presents curated historical stories and key cultural personalities.